cedricwalter/cedricwalter.github.io/_posts/2009-08-27-maven-dependencies-graph-plugin-in-teamcity-and-eclipse.md

 - **depgraph:depgraph** Can be used to draw a dependency graph from the project, the mojo is executed in.
 It traverses all dependencies and creates a graph using Graphviz.
 It draws a dependency graph just for your project.
 For a simple POM with no submodules, it draws a graph of all dependencies (including transitive ones) below it.
 For a POM with submodules, goes into each leaf POM and generates a separate graph for it.
 - **depgraph:fullgraph** Can be used to draw a dependency graph from the project, the mojo is executed in.
 It traverses all dependencies and creates a graph using Graphviz.
 It draws a graph for all the modules as they are interconnected.
 Same as depgraph for a simple POM, but for a POM with submodules, generates a combined dependency graph incorporating all modules.

-You may also want to let developer look at modules dependencies graph in TeamCity, so you may want to add to artifact path \*\*/site/images/\*.png =&gt; dependenciesGraph
+You may also want to let developer look at modules dependencies graph in TeamCity, so you may want to add to artifact path \*\*/site/images/\*.png => dependenciesGraph

 > Artifacts are files produced by a build.
 After finishing a build, TeamCity searches for artifacts in the build’s [checkout directory](http://www.jetbrains.net/confluence/display/TCD4/Build+Checkout+Directory) according to the specified artifact patterns.
 Matching files are then uploaded to the server, where they become available for download.
 [More ..](http://www.jetbrains.net/confluence/display/TCD4/Build+Artifact)